MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-assign-jamf.md

 2. Select **Devices** > **Compliance policies**.
 If you're using a previously created policy, select that policy in the admin center and then go to the next step of this procedure.
 To create a new policy, select **Create Policy** and then specify details for a policy with a *Platform* of **macOS**.
 Configure *Settings* and *Actions for noncompliance* to meet your organizational requirements, and then select **Create** to save the policy.

 3. On the policies *Overview* pane, select **Assignments**.
-Use the available options to configure which Azure Active Directory (Azure AD) users and security groups receive this policy. **Jamf integration with Intune doesn't support compliance policy that targets device groups.**
+Use the available options to configure which Microsoft Entra users and security groups receive this policy. **Jamf integration with Intune doesn't support compliance policy that targets device groups.**

    > [!NOTE]
-   > Jamf integration with Intune only supports Azure AD user groups.
+   > Jamf integration with Intune only supports Microsoft Entra user groups.
 Device compliance policies that are targeted to device groups will not apply.

 4. When you select **Save**, the policy deploys to the users.

 Policies you deploy target the devices that are used by the assigned users.
 Those devices are evaluated for compliance.
-Compliant devices are marked as compliant for the setting "*Require device to be marked as compliant*" in Azure AD.
+Compliant devices are marked as compliant for the setting "*Require device to be marked as compliant*" in Microsoft Entra ID.

 > [!NOTE]
 > Intune requires full disk encryption to be compliant.

 ## Deploy the Company Portal app for macOS in Jamf Pro

 Create a policy in Jamf Pro to deploy the Intune Company Portal.
 This policy deploys the company portal app so that it's available in Jamf Self Service.
-Create this policy before you create policy in Jamf Pro for users to register devices with Azure AD.
+Create this policy before you create policy in Jamf Pro for users to register devices with Microsoft Entra ID.

 To complete the following procedure, you need access to a macOS device and the Jamf Pro portal.